UC-Davis-molecular-computing/scadnano/README.md

   (i.e., the backbones of the two helices at that offset point directly at each other) and then inspect what scadnano claims the rotation will be at nearby offsets, in order to help pick appropriate crossover positions.

+  Each crossover has a right-click option "unstrain backbone here".
-  If a crossover is clicked while backbone mode is enabled, then the backbone rotation angles of the two helices connected by the crossover will be adjusted to point them at each other at their respective offsets.
+  If this is selected, then the backbone rotation angles of the two helices connected by the crossover will be adjusted to point them at each other at their respective offsets.
   The Python scripting library can be used to set these more generally, but it is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/99) to set them arbitrarily in the web interface.
   It is also the case that some simple information about strands and substrands under the pointer is shown in the footer when backbone mode is enable, but this will [change](https://github.com/UC-Davis-molecular-computing/scadnano/issues/13) in the future.

-* **l(o)opout:**
-  Clicking on a crossover or loopout lets one toggle between a crossover or loopout or change the length of a loopout.
-Setting length to a positive integer converts to a loopout and setting a length of 0 converts a loopout to a crossover.

 * **(h)elix:**
   Clicking on an existing helix will delete it.
 Clicking on an empty space will add a helix.
 The grid type (square, hexagonal, honeycomb, none) determines where new helices are allowed to be placed.